joekreu/basic_pcp/README.md

 `pcp_ir_0`.

 7. `pcp_rec_0_1` is a recursive and more functional parser (in the sense of _functional programming_).
-It uses a Lisp-like _linked list_ of tokens.
+It uses a Lisp-like _singly linked list_ of tokens.

 8. `pcp_rec_0_2` is a recursive and purely functional parser.
-It uses a linked list of tokens.
+It uses a singly linked list of tokens.
 Tokens are implemented as triples (tuples of length 3); operator tokens contain the binding powers as second and third component.

 9. `pcp_rec_03` is recursive and purely functional.
 Its parsing algorithm slightly differs from that of `pcp_re_0_2`.

-These parsers accept the same operator definitions.
+All these parsers accept the same operator definitions.
 They use functions from the module `helpers.py`, and they are meant to be run by the same test driver.

 Analysis of the code and test results support this claim: \
-_The nine parsers accept the same set of expressions and create identical_ _results with identical input, provided they use identical operator and_ _binding power definitions.
+_All basic parsers accept the same set of expressions and create identical_ _results with identical input, provided they use identical operator and_ _binding power definitions.
 In the parse process, they create_ _subexpressions in the same order_.

-The remaining parser is `direct_pcp_ir_0`.
-It has no dependencies; it parses some 'hard coded' examples.
-Its algorithm is that of `pcp_ir_0`.
+The remaining parser, `direct_pcp_ir_0`, uses the algorithm of `pcp_ir_0` to parse some 'hard coded' examples.
+It is 'self-contained' (without dependencies).

 ### 3.2 Usage of the parsers

-Use Python 3.5 or later.
+Use Python 3.8 or later.
 Put all the necessary files (see section 4) in the same directory.
 The parser modules are not meant to be imported by other Python code.
 The code is not optimized for speed.
 There is only minimal error handling.